leios/gpu-handbook/src/content/abstractions.md

 A quick note.
 I would like to believe that *every single Julia programmer* has been tripped up by the difference between `=` and `.=`.
-I certainly have torn my own hair out late in the evening, trying to figure out why the performance of my code is so slow, only to realize I forgot a single `.`, and was accidentally allocating a bunch of memory I didn't need to.
+I certainly have torn my own hair out late in the evening, trying to figure out why the performance of my code is so slow, only to realize I forgot a single `.`, which meant that I was accidentally allocating a bunch of memory I didn't need to.
 It happens to the best of us, which is why I am pointing it out now while you are young and impressionable.
 Julia syntax sometimes looks sleek, but there's a lot of power under-the-hood, so it is wise to take a second and make sure every line is actually doing what you want.